Call Mon-Sun:

 Alternative to Meds Inpatient Zoloft Tapering Support

-zoloft tapering support sedona drug rehabOur Zoloft tapering programs are designed to mitigate or completely eliminate the most difficult of outcomes you may be experiencing, or that you are worried may occur.
+zoloft tapering support sedona drug rehabOur Zoloft tapering programs are designed to mitigate or completely eliminate the most difficult reactions you may be experiencing, or that you are worried may occur.
 There are many actions that we deliver to prepare such as lab testing before the medically supervised tapering process actually begins as well as during the process so that your Zoloft taper is the smoothest and most problem-free experience possible.

 The extensive use of holistic protocols makes Zoloft tapering much easier to tolerate, including the use of neurotoxin removal, neurotransmitter rehabilitation, environmental medicine, acupuncture, correction of diet including prescribed supplementation, therapeutic massage, nebulized glutathione, yoga, equine-assisted therapy, CBT and other counseling, peer support programs, co-occurring disorders holistic treatment, holistic pain management, Qi Gong, colon hydrotherapy, and many, many other adjunct services and proven strategies for improvements in overall health and well-being.

-The Alternative to Meds Center programs for stopping Zoloft and other medications seek to prepare a person in several fundamental ways before the process of Zoloft tapering even begins.
-It can seem a particularly daunting task to taper from Zoloft, especially if trying it all on your own.
+The Alternative to Meds Center programs for stopping Zoloft and other medications seek to prepare a person in several fundamental ways even before Zoloft tapering begins.
+It can seem a particularly daunting task to taper from Zoloft, especially if trying it all on your own — which is not recommended.
 At the very least we would recommend working with a medical professional who is familiar with tapering from SSRI medications.
-We have seen the benefits of inpatient treatment which relieves the burden of stress on the family as well as the person in treatment.
-We have helped many thousands of clients and we would like to be able to assist you or your loved one as well
+You may find a search at IMMH.org helpful to find such a practitioner in your local area.

 We are insurance friendly, and it may be more possible than imagined to come to Alternative to Meds Center.
 Call us for more detailed information on our safe and gradual Zoloft tapering program, delivered in a luxurious, warm, nurturing inpatient setting and always with 24/7 oversight and care.